-Currently, the rector (rektor) is the only single-person authority of a public and non-public HEI referred to in the legislation.
-The statutes of public and non-public HEIs may also provide for other bodies.
-The legislation no longer specifies management positions or functions (other than the rector as a governing body) at the level of the institution or its organisational units; it sets only general requirements for such positions.
+The rector is the only single-person authority of a higher education institution (HEI) referred to in the legislation.
+The statutes of a public or non-public HEI may provide for other bodies (in addition to the rector and the collective governing bodies).
+The legislation does not specify any management positions (other than the rector as a governing body) at the level of the institution or its organisational units.
+It sets only general requirements for such positions.
 Management positions and appointment and dismissal arrangements for such positions are laid down in the statutes of an HEI, and management staff are appointed and dismissed by the rector.

 Rector